Introducing the 'Growth Mindset'

 Once we have implemented the principles of a ‘Growth Mindset’ in school we intend on putting these into action through a ‘Wall of Excellence’.
 The idea is very simple – a high impact display of excellent work.
 Not work that necessarily looks pretty, but work that is of a high quality and has been achieved by hard work and determination.
 Work that sets the standard of excellence and inspires other children to aim for that standard.
 Work that encourages the children to want to go ‘beyond their best’ Work that shows what can be achieved with hard work, effort and determination.

 Pupils were presented with the challenge of creating a 'Mindset Motto'.
-The standard of enries was extremely high; the winner was Ammaarah who created the following motto:
+The standard of enries was extremely high; the winning entry is below:

 How Parents/Carers Can Promote a ''Growth Mindset' in Children